syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Sorting.md

 Comparing Options for Sorting

 * The CompareOptions property gives additional options of comparing the texts of the nodes.
 * The Comparer property is an object that implements the IComparer interface.
-If you need to compare the nodes by some other field, create an object of this type, set it to the node and that node will use the object in comparing the subnodes.
+If you need to compare the nodes by some other field, create an object of this type, set it to the node and that node will use the object in comparing the sub nodes.

 _Table_ _917_: Property Table_